styleguidist/react-styleguidist/docs/Documenting.md

 ```

 > **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `require` it in Markdown

+## Limitations

+In some cases Styleguidist may not understand your components, [see possible solutions](Thirdparties.md).